 Before starting with the Dalia recipe, let me share some important details.
 I started off Devansh on solids with fruits.
 First I gave mashed banana, then after 4-5 days I gave him pureed papaya.
 I gave him fruits for the first two weeks.
 Then, I added moong daal khichdi to his diet.
 As he got used to eating khichdi, I started giving him dalia khichdi.
 So you can say he started eating dalia, when he was around seven months old.
 Initially I did not add vegetables, jeera powder, and chili powder to the dalia—just plain dalia with haldi, hing, and salt.
 Gradually I started adding the veggies to this simple and easy to cook dalia recipe which is ideal for babies and toddlers.

 After Devansh turned one, I started adding just a hint of chili powder to dalia.
 Gradually I went on increasing the amount.
 Now I add about a pinch of chili powder to his dalia.
-The recipe given below is suitable for kids 1 year and older.
+The recipe given below is suitable for babies 1 year and older.

-Dalia Recipe for Babies, Toddlers, and Kids
+Dalia for Babies, Toddlers

 - 2 tbsp yellow moong daal / split yellow gram

 - 2 tbsp dalia, broken wheat (We usually don’t wash dalia before using it for cooking.
 Therefore, I prefer to use organic dalia.)

 - 1/4 tbsp jeera / cumin seeds powder

 - 2 tbsp homemade ghee / clarified butter